TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-gremlin-responseheaders.md

 **Header** | **Explanation**
 --- | ---
+***x-ms-request-charge***  | Throughput cost of gremlin traversal in RU/s for a given partial message.
-***x-ms-request-charge***  | Total throughput cost of gremlin traversal in RU/s.
-When compbined throughput of all traversals per second exceeds provisioned collection or database throughput, traversals are throttled.
+***x-ms-total-request-charge***  | Cumulative throughput cost of gremlin traversal in RU/s of all partial messages up to that point.
+When combined throughput of all traversals per second exceeds provisioned collection or database throughput, traversals are throttled.
 ***x-ms-status-code*** | This is an HTTP status code that classifies response to the client.
 ***x-ms-retry-after-ms*** | A value in timespan format (00:00:02.5000000) after which throttled request can be retried.
 Traversal that is retried before specified time elapses will likely be throttled again.
 ***x-ms-activity-id*** | Unique identifier of a traversal activity on the server side.
 When there is a problem with traversal, it is very useful to share this identifier with support team.